LearnYouSomeComputer/Tools-For-Programming/10-Profiling.md

 If we take the time to go frame-by-frame, that's the most detailed we can possibly get.

 `callgrind` is our frame-by-frame approach.
-Instead of going fame-by-frame[^movie], we're going instruction-by-instruction.
+Instead of going fame-by-frame,[^movie] we're going instruction-by-instruction.
 `callgrind` is one of several tools built using the Valgrind framework.
 Tools built using Valgrind can see *every single instruction* that is run by a program.
 This level of detail can be very powerful, but it can also be pretty slow.

-Let's consider our program from the `gprof` section, but let's use ten thousand iterations for each for-loop instead of two billion[^all-day].
+Let's consider our program from the `gprof` section, but let's use ten thousand iterations for each for-loop instead of two billion.[^all-day]
-This time when we compile it, we need to pass the `-g` flag instead of `-pg`[^g-pg].
-Then we'll run our program through `callgrind` as shown.
+This time when we compile it, we need to pass the `-g` flag instead of `-pg`.[^g-pg] Then we'll run our program through `callgrind` as shown.

 ~~~shell